 For both types of competition an entry can either be a single image or a panel/sequence of between 2 and 6 images, to enter panels or sequences please contact the competitions team at least two days before the Sunday deadline (midnight Friday) as this will need to be a manual process.

 At a print competition, it is the print that is assessed.
 However the club also requires a jpeg file of the same image for projection on the evening so that audience members can more easily see the image.
-It goes without saying that the print and digital file should match, so if necessary please crop the digital image to match that part of the print can be seen through the mount.
+It goes without saying that the print and digital file should match, so if necessary please crop the digital image to match that part of the print that can be seen through the mount.

 For print competitions the print must have a clear label on the back of the print bearing the title which must exactly match the title submitted via the entry system.
 This label must be readable under low light conditions so we recommend the use of block capitals and black ink.
 All other labels must be removed or struck through.
 The print will be displayed in the same orientation as the label on the back so please ensure that it is attached correctly.

 We also recommend that all prints are mounted on a 400mm x 500mm aperture mount.
 The purpose of this is both to hold the print flat for judging and also to protect prints when stacked together.
 Although we will accept unmounted prints and prints in non-standard mounts, experience has shown that these unfortunately sometimes suffer damage due to being stacked with other prints or may cause damage to other people’s prints.
 The competition process inevitably involves taking prints from one pile to another during the evening and unmounted prints have less protection during this process.

 Brighton & Hove Camera Club seeks to encourage photography that, among other things: